sudheerapte/sudheerapte.github.io/_posts/2018-05-17-embedded-systems-for-software-people.md

 panel that shows a user interface, and accompanying dials and knobs through which the user can browse and select options.

-The same technology that allows chip makers to put microcomputers for embedded use on a single chip, also allows them to create powerful microprocessors on a single chip for use as a CPU in computers.
-It is customary to attach the rest of the circuitry making up the computer to a motherboard.
+The same technology that allows chip makers to put microcontrollers for embedded use on a single chip, also allows them to create powerful microprocessors on a single chip for use as a CPU in computers.
+Computer makers attach these single-chip CPUs to a motherboard, where the rest of the circuitry for a computer resides.

 ### System on a Chip